uDALES/u-dales/docs/udales-getting-started.md

 The scripts require several variables to be set up.
 Below is an example setup for copying and pasting.
 You can also specify these parameters in a `config.sh` file within the experiment directory, which is then read by the scripts.

+Note that you need to choose the number of CPUs you are using to run the simulation such that the number of grid cells in the y-direction (`jtot` parameter in the `namoptions` input file) is a multiple of the number of CPUs.

 ### Run on common systems

 ``` sh